 At the Barnard Commencement ceremony, Barnard degree candidates are individually recognized.
-The Presentation of Degree Candidates is the more intimate of the two commencement ceremonies and culminates with each Barnard degree candidate crossing the stage to receive congratulations from President Debora Spar.
+The Presentation of Degree Candidates is the more intimate of the two commencement ceremonies and culminates with each Barnard degree candidate crossing the stage to receive congratulations from the President of the College.
 (Degrees are officially conferred on Wednesday at the University Commencement.)

 Departmental receptions take place on the Barnard campus.